 Make a list of every mistake you made the first time and use that information as motivation to pick sobriety back up and try it again.

 In the end, you will realize that there are no true failures in life.
-Only lessons.

 If something did not work out the first time around, Fail Forward.